eforbes/hackathon-2014/README.md

 Drag and drop courses to rearrange your schedule.
 Select from the available elective courses in the dropdowns.

 ![](http://imgur.com/b1xkdEG.png)
-Hover over courses to recursively highlight prequisites.
+Hover over courses to recursively highlight prerequisites.